milesmcc/personal/content/portfolio/atlos.md

 weight: 1
 ---

-[Atlos](https://atlos.org) is an open source platform for visual investigations.
+[Atlos](https://atlos.org) is a platform for open source visual investigations.
 It helps journalists, human rights organizations, and OSINT investigators collaborate at scale.

 Atlos isn't just a prototype: it already powers Bellingcat's pioneering investigatory work in Ukraine, through their Global Authentication Project.